Community of Caring

 · Wednesday Community Lunch Program

-Each Wednesday, the Aspen Mine Center provides a community luncheon (for optional donation) that welcomes all community members.
+Each Wednesday, the Aspen Mine Center, in partnership with local churches, clubs, agencies and community volunteers, provides a community luncheon (for optional donation) that welcomes all community members.
 For many, this is the only nutritious meal they have all week.
-This program “builds a healthy community” by enhancing neighborhood attachment, prosocial engagement, connecting clients to local resources, providing opportunities to build self-esteem and build skills through volunteerism, promoting intergenerational and cross-economic interaction and acceptance.
+This program “builds a healthy community” by enhancing neighborhood attachment, prosocial engagement, connecting clients to local resources, promoting intergenerational and cross-economic interaction and acceptance.
 There are no “haves and have-nots” at this luncheon.
 These meals are frequented by municipal and county officials, law enforcement, agency representatives, the homeless, families of low economic means, persons with disabilities, the elderly, etc. Currently this program serves an average of 85 meals each Wednesday.

 · Financial Health Advocate Program

 This partnership with Pikes Peak United Way focuses on working with clients for up to two years to help increase financial literacy, increase household income, decrease debt, increase knowledge of community resources, decrease stress, and increase their overall wellbeing and stability.
-This program makes great strides to combat generational poverty through a supportive relationship utilizing a structured but logical curriculum.
-We have seen tremendous positive changes by empowering clients and their families.
+This program combats generational poverty through case management utilizing a structured proven effective curriculum.
+We have seen tremendous positive changes empowering clients to increase their income and decrease debt.

 Programs and services at the Aspen Mine Center are funded, in part, by the generous support of the Pikes Peak United Way.
 They advance the common good by providing a safety net for basic needs.
 Click on the image above to learn how you can give, advocate, volunteer and increase your community impact with the Pikes Peak United Way.